maciejmalecki/weather/README.md

 ![Schematics](img/weather_schem.png)

 ### ESP8266 MCU
-The weather station is built around ESP-12F, which is an ESP8266 variant.

 The device uses following pins of ESP-12F MCU:
 * VCC, GND - for powering it up with 3.3V,
 * RESET - for manual reset and wake up circuitry,